-UPDATE 4-Three Japanese evacuees from Wuhan test positive for virus, 2 had no symptoms
+UPDATE 5-Three Japanese evacuees from Wuhan test positive for virus, 2 had no symptoms

 Prime Minister Shinzo Abe, inaugurating a task force to deal with the virus, said the government would take all steps to prevent its spread, including tracking and checking people who had been in Wuhan.

-Among Japan’s 12 cases is a tour bus driver who was infected after coming into contact with Chinese visitors.
+Among Japan’s cases was a tour bus driver who was infected after coming into contact with Chinese visitors.

 Bank of Japan Deputy Governor Masayoshi Amamiya speaking to investors, said the impact of the virus would depended on its spread but China’s global presence was greater than when Severe Acute Respiratory Syndrome (SARS), which also originated in China, killed nearly 800 people globally in 2002 and 2003.